Definition and types of unemployment

 Understanding these effects is key to designing effective policies that reduce the negative impact of unemployment on society and strengthen economic growth.

-Unemployment triggers dynamics that can limit a country's ability to generate wealth and improve the quality of life for its citizens.
+Unemployment triggers dynamics that can limit a country's ability to generate wealth and improve quality of life for its citizens.

 Economic and social consequences